 You may receive assistance if you and your family do not exceed the gross monthly income limit, which is calculated as 165 percent of the federal poverty level (FPL).
 To determine your gross monthly income, combine the monthly earnings of each working household member.
 Moreover, make sure not to account for taxes or deductions, because that would be considered your net income.

 There are varying limits for different household sizes.
-For example, the limit for a household size of three people is $2,858.
+For example, the limit for a household size of two people is $2,371.